Counselling Services

-Counselling for Anxiety, ADHD, OCD, Dissociation & Trauma in Maple Ridge, BC
+Counselling for Anxiety, Trauma, ADHD, and more in Maple Ridge, BC

 Anxiety can feel like constant tension, overthinking, or a nervous system that won’t settle.
 You might be high functioning on the outside while feeling exhausted inside.
 Trauma-informed therapy helps you understand the roots of anxiety and build steadiness, so your body and mind feel safer in everyday life.

-If past experiences still shape how you relate, react, or protect yourself, you’re not broken - your nervous system adapted.
+The nervous system shapes how you relate, react, or protect yourself.
+Adaptations to the environment meant survival, but it’s possible those patterns no longer serve you.
 Together, we move at a pace that builds safety first, using EMDR, somatic work, and part-based therapy to gently process what feels stuck.

 Grief knows no rules.
 Whether you’re grieving a person, a relationship, or a version of your life - therapy offers space to move through sorrow, anger, and confusion without rushing the process.
 Together we support your nervous system while honoring what mattered.